Villavu/SimbaTesseract/README.md

 procedure TTesseractOCR.SetMinMatch(Value: Single);

-// OCR with resizing and threshold function TTesseractOCR.Recognize(Area: TBox; Threshold: Single): String; overload;
+// OCR with resizing and threshold function TTesseractOCR.Recognize(Area: TBox): String; overload;

-// OCR on a bitmap that has been processed by yourself function TTesseractOCR.Recognize(Bitmap: TMufasaBitmap): String; overload;
+// OCR on an image that has been processed by yourself function TTesseractOCR.Recognize(Image: TImage): String; overload;

 // Return the previous recognize bounds function TTesseractOCR.GetTextBounds: TBox;